 Edgeworthia chrysantha, or paper bush as many call it, originates from southwest China, Japan, and Nepal, where it is often used to make high-quality paper.
 Due to its durability, it was used for many years to make banknotes in Japan.
-It is also used to a variety of products from books to wallpaper to toys.
+It is also used for a variety of products from books to wallpaper to toys.

 Paper bush is also used in folk medicine remedies from indoor medicinal herb gardens.
 The bark and roots are said to act as an anti-inflammatory and have analgesic properties as well.
 Sliced root and flower buds are used to treat eye diseases.

 However, the flowers of the paper bush have given it a wider appeal.
 Producing clusters of highly fragrant yellow flowers in late winter through early spring, it has become sought after for shade gardens in temperate climates.

 Edgeworthia chrysantha is the botanical name for this bush.
 The genus Edgeworthia was named in honor of Michael Pakenham Edgeworth, an Irish botanist who spent most of his life working in India.
 The species name was derived from the Greek words chrusos and anthos, which mean golden and flower respectively.

 Common names for this species include Chinese paper bush, oriental paper bush, yellow Daphne, or simply paper bush.
 The Japanese refer to it as mitsumata bush, a reference to the interesting triple branching pattern seen in this species.